Code-Institute-Submissions/holiday-milestone-project2/README.md

 ## Technologies Used

 - Bootstrap 4
-    - The project uses Bootstrap to simplify creating a nav bar on the webpage.
+    - The project uses Bootstrap to simplify creating website for e.g. a nav bar on the webpage.

 - cdnjs
-    - The project uses cdnjs to create image and text annimations on the webpage.
+    - The project uses cdnjs to create a nice clear set out webpages.

 - Googlefonts
     - The project uses Googlefonts to create different fonts on the webpage.

 - JQuery
-    - The project uses JQuery to create a gallery on the webpage.
+    - The project uses JQuery to simplify website creation.

 - HTML5
     - The project uses HTML5 mark up language code used for basic description and layout of website.